 One of the questions put most frequently to me when I speak to healthcare professionals is how to handle trolling on social media.
 It’s an important question.
-How do you decide when to ban someone from your social media accounts?

 Let’s define what we mean by trolling.
 Dr Katz begins with a reality check.

 - Trolls are not people who disagree with you.